MIPS Program FAQ

 - Quality Measure 130: Documentation of Current Medications in the Medical Record.
 CMS has finalized their proposal to remove this measure from Medicare Part B claims collection type.
 CMS will retain this measure for eCQM Specifications and MIPS CQMs Specifications collection types.

 How many quality measures do I need to submit?

 You should submit at least six measures: one outcome measure and five process measures.
-If you submit more than six measures, CMS will count the six highest-scoring.
+If you collect data for more than six measures, your best six will be sent to CMS.
 Each measure is worth a maximum of 10 points, creating a category point cap of 60 points.

 Remember, your highest-scoring measure may not be your highest performing, as the score is related to your performance against the benchmark.

 Why do I have to submit quality measures for all patients, regardless of insurance type?